• Skip to primary navigation

 Toasted sesame seeds on a lined baking tray.

-Place all the dressing ingredients in a glass jar, season with sea salt and cracked black pepper, and then shake until emulsified.
+Place all the dressing ingredients in a glass jar, season with sea salt and cracked black pepper.

 A side view of Ras el hanout dressing ingredients in a glass jar.